-- On the download page, you will see various options that work with different PHP versions.
-I selected the options that work best with the latest PHP version.
+- On the XAMPP download page, select the option that works best with the latest PHP version.

-- Make sure to checkmark Apache and MySQL options.
-Starting these two services is necessary for installing WordPress locally.
+- In the XAMPP control panel, make sure to checkmark the Apache and MySQL options, as they are necessary for installing WordPress locally.

-- After setting up the web server and database, download the WordPress setup from the official website.
+- Download the WordPress setup from the official website.

-- IMPORTANT: Make sure Apache and MySQL services in the XAMPP control panel are up and running.
+- Ensure Apache and MySQL services in the XAMPP control panel are running.

-- Next, visit the phpMyAdmin portal to create the database of your new WordPress site.
-You will most likely find the portal on the following URL (depending on your port configuration).
+- Visit the phpMyAdmin portal to create the database for your new WordPress site.

 - On the next screen, follow the steps to add database credentials to the wp-config.php file.

-- Open wp-config.php file within your favorite code editor and define database credentials as follow:
+- Open the wp-config.php file within your preferred code editor and define database credentials as follows:

 // ** MySQL settings - You can get this info from your web host ** // /** The name of the database for WordPress */ define( 'DB_NAME', 'newwpsite' ); /** MySQL database username */ define( 'DB_USER', 'root' ); /** MySQL database password */ define( 'DB_PASSWORD', '' );

-- Save the file and head back to the WordPress installation wizard.
+- Save the file and go back to the WordPress installation wizard.

 - Enter the database name, username, and password.
-You may also define your table prefix, but I am keeping the default value for now.
-When finished, click ‘Submit.’
+You may also define your table prefix, but keeping the default value is recommended.

 - In the next screen, provide information about your website and set the username and password to access the WordPress dashboard.

 If you are a Mac user, you can also use WordPress locally on your Mac.
-Just like Windows, you will need to set up a stack to run WordPress locally.
-Although the steps differ a bit, the overall process of using WordPress locally on Mac remains the same.
+Like Windows, you must set up a stack to run WordPress locally.
+Although the steps differ slightly, the overall process of using WordPress on Mac remains the same.

 Step 1: Download MAMP

-- In the first step, download MAMPwhich sets up a web server and database for the WordPress installation.
+- Download MAMP from the official website to set up a web server and database for the WordPress installation.

-- Once the download is finished, begin installing MAMPP by running the installation wizard.
-You may be asked to install the Pro version as well.
-This is not a mandatory requirement, and you can start with the free version.
+- Install MAMP by running the installation wizard.
+You may be asked to install the Pro version, but this is not mandatory; you can start with the free version.

 - Once installation finishes, head over to the MAMP controller and start the server.

-- Once the server is up and running, click Open WebStart page to launch phpMyAdmin.
+- Once the server is up and running, click the Open WebStart page to launch phpMyAdmin.

 Step 2: Install WordPress Locally for Mac

-- Mac users can download WordPress setup for Mac from the official website.
+- Download WordPress for Mac from the official website.

-- After downloading WordPress for Mac, unzip the downloaded file and place the folder inside the MAMP document root folder.
-You can rename this folder as the name of the WordPress site.
+- Unzip the downloaded file and place the folder inside the MAMP document root folder.
+You can rename this folder as the name of your WordPress site.

-Developing or updating a live website without testing it is like playing with fire.
-A staging environment, a private and password-protected replica of your website, can help you avoid errors and save time and effort.
+Updating a live website without testing it can be risky.
+A staging environment, which is a private and password-protected replica of your website, can help you avoid errors and save time and effort.

 Here’s how to create a staging environment using the Cloudways Platform:

-- Log in to Cloudways Platform using your credentials.
+- Log in to the Cloudways Platform using your credentials.

-- From the top menu bar, select Servers and choose the server where your application is deployed.
+- Click on View all Servers after logging in to your account and choose the server where your Application is deployed.

 - Click on www and select your application.

-- Hover over the grid menu, and click on Clone App/Create Staging to create a staging environment.
+- Open the Quick Options menu, and click on Clone App/Create Staging to create a staging environment.